-Eric Zwerling, TNC President, has qualified as an expert witness in venues as diverse as: Federal Court, local courts (from Ohio to New Orleans), Planning and Zoning Boards, and a Board of Condemnation Appraisers.
+Eric Zwerling, TNC President, has qualified as an expert witness in venues as diverse as: U.S. Federal Court, internationally (Supreme Court of Bermuda), local courts (from Ohio to New Orleans), Planning and Zoning Boards, and a Board of Condemnation Appraisers.
 His range of expertise includes noise ordinances and their enforcement, facility regulatory compliance determination, sound measurement methodologies, human health and quality of life impacts of noise sources.
 Mr. Zwerling also serves as the Director of the Rutgers University Noise Technical Assistance Center.
 In that capacity since 1991, he is contracted by the New Jersey Department of Environmental Protection to provide technical expertise throughout the state.
 He has trained over 9,000 noise enforcement investigators across the breadth of the United States and internationally, and is extensively published.

 Stephen Szulecki, TNC Vice President, has qualified as an expert witness in a numerous venues including: superior court, local courts, land use/planning boards and zoning boards of adjustment.
 His areas expertise include environmental/occupational acoustical measurements, data analysis, acoustical modeling, designing/evaluating project-specific control strategies, He excels at explaining the results of his acoustical modeling, and his professorial manner is highly informative and engaging which serves the client very well.
 His work on a project for Siemens Healthcare resulted in the Consultancy receiving an award.